Skip to content

 To create a new script file, simply open up the text editor of your choice.

-Below is an example script for linear regression with Keras (entered in the text editor of your choice):
+Below is an example script for dot product with Keras (entered in the text editor of your choice):

 import numpy as np